mikehobi/notes/react-native-animated.md

 ### Parellel, Sequential, and Staggered Animations

-In a lot of cases, our components will potentially have more than 1 AnimatedValue, and we will need to animate them at different times.
-We can use `Animated.parallel`, `Animated.sequence` and `Animated.stagger` to animate them together.
+In a lot of cases, our components will potentially have more than one `AnimatedValue`, and we will needq to animate them at different times, durations or with different easing curves.
+We can use `Animated.parallel`, `Animated.sequence` and `Animated.stagger` to fire these animations in conjunction.

-In this example we have `blueBoxAnimatedValue` and `orangeBoxAnimatedValue`, both values will affect two different Views.
+In the example below we have `blueBoxAnimatedValue` and `orangeBoxAnimatedValue`, both values will affect a different `View`.

 This is what it will look like if we want to start both animations at the same time: